CrawlingWharf90/JS_Typing_Effect/README.md

 > By default its' value is set to play

-BHVR (Behaviour) $\rightarrow$ This defines how the effect should behave after the effect has looped a finite amount of times.It takes two paramagters:
+BHVR (Behaviour) -> This defines how the effect should behave after the effect has looped a finite amount of times.It takes two paramagters:

     Name: name of the behaviour case that should be applied.
           Name takes the following values: